 - Eve’s Pudding

 - Sticky Gingerbread Bundt Cake

 - Pumpkin Cake

 - Carrot & Courgette Breakfast Muffins

 - Pumpkin Spiced Scones

-For some other great ideas for baking through the year, have a look at our Ultimate Guide to Baking with Kids.
-This guide if full of hints, tips and recipes for kids and adults alike!
+For some other great ideas for baking through the year, have a look at our Ultimate Guide to Baking with Kids or our Best Cake Recipes post .
+These guides are full of hints, tips and recipes for kids and adults alike!